winitzki/sofp/README.md

 I plan tentatively to cover the following further material:

-- monads, applicative functors, traversable functors, foldable functors -- with full derivations and analysis of the laws
+- semimonads, monads, zippable / applicative functors, traversable functors, foldable functors -- with full derivations and analysis of the laws
 - possibly, contrafunctors with similar properties
 - a general way of implementing and using "free" constructions (free monoid, free functor, free monad, free applicative etc.)
 - monad transformers, mtl, extensible effects ("types à la carte") - problems and solutions
 - various solutions of the "expression problem"
 - from the following list of functional programming concepts, those that appear to be useful in practice will be covered, others omitted:
-    - catamorphisms and other "something-morphisms"
+    - catamorphisms and other "something-morphisms" (?)
-    - comonads and co-applicative functors
+    - comonads and co-applicative functors (?)
-    - rigid functors (need better use cases for those)
+    - rigid functors (need better use cases for those) (?)
-    - type-level and functor-level fixpoints
+    - type-level and functor-level fixpoints; `matryoshka`
-    - trampolines and monadic tail recursion
+    - trampolines in the standard library; monadic tail recursion
-    - cofree comonads
+    - cofree comonads (?)
+    - continuations library and "shift/reset programming" (?)
+    - zippers / type derivatives (?)
     - lenses / prisms and other "optics"
-    - arrows
+    - arrows and their relationship to functions (?)
-    - Kahn extensions
+    - Kahn extensions, "codensity", other second-order tricks (?)
     - initial vs. final representations of data types ("final tagless" interpreters)
     - type-level constructions, basics of dependent types
 - interpretation of OO programming from the perspective of AFTT
 - design patterns of FP that replace OO design patterns
-- functional reactive programming
+- functional reactive programming, temporal logic, and UIs
 - an example of a full-stack application implemented in Scala with FP patterns
 - browse the recent Scala and Haskell FP books to see if I have missed something important